Subscribe to Newsletter

 The number of apps in App Stores is growing every day.
 It’s not enough to just create a good app and become the next Pokemon Go or Angry Bird.
 As if the competition was not enough, Apple App Store separated apps and games.
 It even launched a Today’s tab in the iOS 11 update.
-This section features all the new launches everyday.
+This section features all the new launches every day.

-Not only Apple, Google Play Store is also coming up with new launches.
+Not only Apple, but Google Play Store is also coming up with new launches.
 This has posed a big problem for app developers and marketers.
 You need to have a solid app marketing and promotion strategy.
-In this post we are going to discuss what all trends will dominate app marketing in 2018 and how you can implement them easily.
+In this post, we are going to discuss what all trends will dominate app marketing in 2018 and how you can implement them easily.

 But most marketers confuse it with the fact that one needs to have tons of ratings and reviews and in the process often lose out on quality.
 Whereas, good quality ratings and reviews have more impact than bad but lots of ratings.

 As you can clearly see from the above image, based on a customer survey from Apptentive, that ratings and reviews that are positive have more effect than the numbers.
-So if you have lots of reviews but most of the users gave you 2 stars whereas your competitor has lesser number of reviews but with positive comments and more stars, it is bound to rank higher.
-It’s best to focus on getting good quality reviews as 70% of people read at least one review before downloading an app.
+So if you have lots of reviews but most of the users gave you 2 stars whereas your competitor has a lesser number of reviews but with positive comments and more stars, it is bound to rank higher.
+It’s best to focus on getting good quality reviews as 70% of people to read at least one review before downloading an app.

-This has given marketers an opportunity to have the most important (and long tail) keywords in the app title itself.
+This has given marketers an opportunity to have the most important (and long-tail) keywords in the app title itself.
 You should also not lose out on this opportunity and make use of this feature as much as you can.

 Google Play and App Store wish to offer high-quality apps; That’s why they might reward you for regularly updating your app and app store page in 2018.
-When it’s time to get the word out about major feature updates, there are several channels developers consistently use, including their App Store product page, websites and social media accounts.
+When it’s time to get the word out about major feature updates, there are several channels developers consistently use, including their App Store product page, websites, and social media accounts.

-What’s New notes on the App Store are often the first place to let new and existing users know about any changes.
+What’re New notes on the App Store are often the first place to let new and existing users know about any changes.
 If features are added or fixed based on feedback or reviews, this is the place where you tell the user that they have been heard.

 A great example over here is the Sing, Karaoke app by Smule.
 Their team regularly refreshes its app icons to give users a subtle hint that the app has been updated.
-Holidays, cultural events and big product launches are all potential opportunities to make an update relevant to users.
+Holidays, cultural events, and big product launches are all potential opportunities to make an update relevant to users.

 But regular and frequent updates can be a tiring task.
-It’s not easy to manage new versions and look for the opportunities for updates.
+It’s not easy to manage new versions and look for opportunities for updates.
 This is where tools like App Radar can be of real help.
-As App Radar has combined iTunes Connect and the Google Developer Console in a single tool, app management becomes really easy and hassle free.
+As App Radar has combined iTunes Connect and the Google Developer Console in a single tool, app management becomes really easy and hassle-free.
 So you can launch an update simultaneously on both app stores.

 Let’s talk about Keyword strategy first.
 Since your competitors are probably big brands who are competing for all the popular and high search volume keywords, you need to think about a whole new plan.
 A common way to deal with strong competition is to enhance your brand name with matching keywords.
 Add one or two descriptive keywords to your app name so visitors know immediately what your app is about.
 However, try to stay authentic and maintain readability.

 Another great way to find hidden keywords is by using App Radar’s keyword tracking features.
-You can find and track short and long tail keywords, their popularity and find out if your competitors also rank for them.
+You can find and track short and long-tail keywords, their popularity and find out if your competitors also rank for them.

 Doing ASO, there is another important factor you should not miss: Localization.
 Localization not only makes your app more visible and downloadable but also helps in eliminating competitors that are not optimized locally.
 We know that English is the most common language in digital communication, although only 10% of the world’s population are native speakers of English.
 It is a fact that many people understand English.
 Smartphones are part of our everyday routine and in living their routines, people want that to go a simple and convenient way.

-Now there are many ways to do localization but the most important ones are app title, description, keywords field and screenshots.
+Now there are many ways to do localization but the most important ones are app title, description, keywords field, and screenshots.